multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

 - The “enabled” of theindexshould be set totrue.
-  □^4 Test coverage
+  - [x] Test coverage

 **Negative behavior:**

 - Shouldn’t update the index of another multisig.
-  □^4 Negative test?
+  - [x] Negative test?
 - Shouldn’t be callable by anyone.
-  □ Negative test?
+  - [ ] Negative test?
 Not directly, but theregisterMultisigwhich has the same modifier is tested whenmsg.sender !) guardian
 - Shouldn’t enable a multisig that doesn’t exist.
-  □^4 Negative test?
+  - [x] Negative test?
 Not tested, there is a check in the code that prevents this from happening.

 **Preconditions:**